 One Madison family, however, can only wish that the first several months with their baby were so blissful.

 For Agnes Glebocka and her husband Julio Leon of Madison, life with their newborn, Milena, felt like an endless nightmare as they watched their baby girl suffer from multiple seizures that started just days after her birth.

-"Milena was having these seizures several times a day, every day," says Agnes.
+"Milena was having these seizures several times a day, every day," said Agnes.
 "It felt like this had to be somebody else's life.
-Our doctors were trying, but the medications didn’t help, and things just kept getting worse."
+Our doctors were trying, but the medications didn’t help and things just kept getting worse."

 Several months went by, and life for Agnes and Julio was filled with much stress and little hope.

 "They were preparing us for the worst outcome," Agnes said.
 "They told us Milena would not develop well and that she would be seriously affected for the rest of her life."